 North Lake Tahoe is breathtaking and a MUST SEE if you visit Northern Nevada.
 I really enjoyed the kayaking excursion.
 Though the water was extremely cold, it was also crystal clear and made for some beautiful shots and stunning views.
 I certainly wasn’t complaining about the water temperatures in that hot Nevada sun either.

-Our guide Tucker, took us around and showed us a couple of the beaches all the while sharing some of the history of the lake.
-He also mentioned that they do a 5 day camping and kayaking tour around the whole lake upon request and to me that sounds amazing.
+Our guide Tucker, took us around and showed us a couple of the beaches all the while sharing some history of the lake.
+He also mentioned that they do a 5-day camping and kayaking tour around the whole lake upon request and to me that sounds amazing.
 I for sure want to go back and do that.
 Who’s with me?!
 This is on my list for the spots to explore in Northern Nevada next time I visit.

 Hike Tunnel Creek Trail